By Benjamin Nobel, 2/20/2018

 Tip #3 – Get Your Best Variants Professionally Graded

 Maximize the value of your best-condition variant keys by getting them professionally graded — compared to “raw” copies, professionally graded copies tend to garner a marketplace premium far in excess of the grading cost!
-[Note that as of today, CGC “breaks out” these variants on census with the label notation “Canadian Edition” which we feel should be improved upon — related reading on this subject: “Canadian Edition” vs. “Canadian Cover Price Variant”]
+Note that as of the time this article was published, CGC “breaks out” these variants on census with the label notation “Canadian Edition” which we feel should be improved upon — related reading on this subject: “Canadian Edition” vs. “Canadian Price Variant”, and as of recently CBCS began labeling Type 1A variants with price variant labels, e.g. “75¢ Canadian Price Variant”

 Tip #4 – Undervalued 1st Appearances